ICPE: An Item Cluster-Wise Pareto-Efficient Framework for Recommendation Debiasing: Experimental Setup

-\textit{Last.Fm}: This is a widely used dataset which contains $1$ million ratings between users and movies.
+\textbf{Last.Fm}: This is a widely used dataset that contains $1$ million ratings between users and movies.
 We binarize the ratings into implicit feedback.
 Interacted items are considered as positive samples.
-Due to the sparsity of the dataset, we use the 10-core setting, i.e., retaining users and items which have at least ten interactions.
+Due to the sparsity of the dataset, we use the 10-core setting.

-\textit{Gowalla}: This is the check-in dataset obtained from Gowalla, where users share their locations by checking-in behavior \cite{liang2016modeling}.
+\textbf{Gowalla}: This is the check-in dataset obtained from Gowalla, where users share their locations by checking-in behavior \cite{liang2016modeling}.
 To ensure the quality of the dataset, we use the 20-core setting.

-\textit{Yelp2018}: This dataset is adopted from the 2018 edition of the Yelp challenge.
-Wherein, the local businesses like restaurants and bars are viewed as the items.
-Similarly, we use the 20-core setting to ensure that each user and item have at least twenty interactions.
+\textbf{Yelp2018}: This dataset is adopted from the 2018 edition of the Yelp challenge.
+Wherein, the local business shops like restaurants and bars are viewed as the items.
+Similarly, we use the 20-core setting to ensure that each user and item have at least 20 interactions.

+All the samples in the above datasets are binarized into interacted or not.
+To reflect the average recommendation performance over the item set and get rid of the power-law distribution of the raw dataset \cite{AbdollahpouriBM17}, we need a debiased test set for a fair evaluation.
+To this end, we follow the data preprocessing methods of previous approaches \cite{zheng2021disentangling,wei2021model} to construct an unbiased test set where the interactions are sampled from a uniform distribution over items (all the samples will be re-weighted by the debiasing algorithms).

-\subsubsection{Evaluation protocols.}
+\subsubsection{Evaluation Protocols}

 We adopt cross-validation to evaluate the performance.
-The ratio of training, validation, and test set is 8:1:1.
-The ranking is performed among the whole item set.
+The ratio of training / validation / test set is 80\% / 10\% / 10\% and we split them chronologically.
 Each experiment is repeated 5 times and the average performance is reported.

-The recommendation quality is measured both in terms of overall accuracy and long-tail performance that reflecting the alleviation of popularity bias.
-The overall accuracy is measured with two metrics: Recall and Normalized Discounted Cumulative Gain (NDCG).
+The recommendation quality is measured both in terms of overall accuracy and debiasing ability.

+The overall accuracy is measured with two metrics: Recall@N and Normalized Discounted Cumulative Gain@N (NDCG@N).
 Recall@N measures how many ground-truth items are included in the top-N positions of the recommendation list.
-NDCG is a rank-sensitive metric that assigns higher weights to top positions in the recommendation list \cite{jarvelin2002cumulated}.
+NDCG@N is a rank-sensitive metric that assigns higher weights to top positions in the recommended list.

-For the evaluation of long-tail performance, we first split items into $\mathcal{I}_h$ and $\mathcal{I}_t$ according to the ratio of 20\% $\backslash$ 80\% \textbf{Pareto Principle}. $\mathcal{I}_h$ represents the set of head items and $\mathcal{I}_t$ denotes the set of tail items.
-Here 20\% means 20\% of total item numbers, other than 20\% of interactions.
-We then adopt the following four metrics.
+For the evaluation of recommendation debiasing ability, we first split the whole item set $\mathcal{I}$ into $\mathcal{I}_h$ and $\mathcal{I}_n$ according to the ratio of 20\% / 80\% \textit{Pareto Principle}. $\mathcal{I}_h$ represents the set of head items and $\mathcal{I}_n$ denotes the set of niche items.
+Here 20\% means the top 20\% of the total item numbers, other than 20\% of the total interactions.
+We then adopt the following six metrics.